Industry reps invoke Florida’s pioneering film history in call to resurrect state incentives program

 In 2010, at the height of the Great Recession when unemployment statewide surpassed 10%, the Legislature passed a measure clearing tax credits to film studios and production companies working in the state.

-The program ultimately gave $296 million over the next six years in tax credits, less than California spends in one year for the same purpose.
+The program ultimately gave $296 million in tax credits over the next six years, less than California spends in one year for the same purpose.
 In exchange, tax credit recipients spent $1.2 billion.

 “(These projects) can help to diversify the state’s economy and increase tourism,” he said, adding that last year alone, Georgia generated $4.4 billion from its film and TV industry.